Yelfive/md-notes/en/Security/Web-Security/SSL-TLS.md

 3. Client generates a Pre-Master Secret(PMS), which can later be used to calculate Master Secret(MS) and is later divided into
    1. A MAC secret(notated as $s$),
    2. A symmetric key, used to encrypt messages to the server.
-4. Client sends the PMS and MAC of all the messages sent without encryption during handshaking.
+4. Client sends the PMS and MAC of all the messages sent and received without encryption during handshaking.
    1. PMS, server uses to generate same MS, key, secret
    2. MAC, server can verify match of the MAC of received messages to ensure its integrity.
         $$